BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 4. Install the native Branch SDK using [CocoaPods](./docs/cocoapods.md) or [Carthage](./docs/carthage.md).
 5. Follow the [setup instructions](#setup).

-**Note:** This SDK currently does not work in projects using NPM instead of yarn.
-See #433.
-The RN toolchain will use yarn by default.
-Please use `yarn add react-native-branch` to add the SDK to your project.

 ___

 ### Updating from an earlier version or starting with v3.0.0